kevinthegreat1/NoPortals-Fabric/README.md

 # No Portals

-Disables portals.
-Every type of portal can be disabled individually.
+Disable Nether Portals, End Portals, and End Gateways at your will.
+Tested in 1.18.2 and 1.19.3 but should work on 1.18 and above.

 ## Options

-Configure this mod by editing `noportals.json` in the world folder.
+Configure this mod by using `/noportals` in game or editing `noportals.json` in the world folder.